 Blend together 1/2 cup sour cream, 1 tbsp. finely chopped roasted red pepper, 1 tbsp. crumbled goat cheese.
 If you can put it in the Ninja or a blender or something, that is best.
 You want to make it as smooth as possible if you are to have any hope of squirting it out in pretty fashion from a little squeeze bottle or decorating tube.
 If you put in a little juice from the jar of roasted red peppers, you’ll find that it helps thin the sauce out nicely.

-In the picture below, I added a few tiny pieces of minced fresh parsley for color contrast.
+In the picture above, I added a few tiny pieces of minced fresh parsley for color contrast.
 Obviously, that is entirely optional.

 Spread softened butter on the outsides of flour tortillas.